Suraj-0828/Web-Tools/README.md

 # Tools for website design

 # Responsive Banner Slider
-1. perfect slider chatgpt is perfect use for banner slider for both devices desktop or mobile view important notes Working 100%.
+1. Banner Slider ChatGPT 100% is perfect use for banner slider for both devices desktop or mobile view important notes Working 100%.
 2. Second Option use Bootstrap Slider.

 # Postermywall website